 Before joining HAND, Allyson worked for the Michigan Quality Community Care Council (MQC3) as a Registry Management Associate.
 She helped facilitate the process of finding qualified, available Home Help Providers for Medicaid Home Help recipients through the Department of Human Services' Home Help Program.
 She was instrumental in leading various trainings, meetings, and other organizational functions.

 Allyson is a graduate of Wilberforce University, with a Bachelor's degree in Organizational Management.
-Allyson is currently working toward completing her Master of Science in Administration with a focus in Public Administration at Central Michigan University.
-She is also a Veteran of the United States Army, where she served as a Mental Health Specialist (91X).
+Allyson has also completed her Master of Science in Administration with a focus in Public Administration at Central Michigan University.
+She is a Veteran of the United States Army, where she served as a Mental Health Specialist (91X).

 Performance Management Analyst